 Skip to content

-• Insulin Sensitivity: Poor sleep can decrease insulin sensitivity, meaning your body struggles to process glucose effectively.
-This can lead to higher blood sugar levels and increased fat storage, making weight loss more challenging.
+• Insulin Sensitivity: Poor sleep can reduce insulin sensitivity, meaning your cells don't respond effectively to insulin.
+This can lead to higher blood sugar levels and increased fat storage, countering the benefits of fasting for weight loss.

 Navigating Sleep Challenges During Ramadan in the UAE